zaneveld/kmers/README.md

 ## Analysis

 Top level folder for analyses.
-Each separate analysis will get its own folder (lowercase underscores rather than spaces), as well as an input, output, procedure, and products folder
+Each separate analysis will get its own folder (lowercase underscores rather than spaces), as well as an input, output, procedure, apptainer and products folders.

+All scripts will assume that they will be run from the `procedure` folder (so all outputs will start with ../output and all inputs will be in ../input, etc).
+Scripts will typically be .sh files, labelled sequentially (e.g. preprocess_reads.sh).
+Any supporting python scripts, slurm job definitions etc called by those .sh files can go in the procedure file.
+It's often a good idea to run each step twice: once to get it working manually, then again to clean up the automation and scripts.

+For steps with many different outputs, we can set up subfolders to organize them.

 ## Manuscript